mite-standard/mite_web/README.md

 - Download or clone this [repository](https://github.com/mite-standard/mite_web)
 - Create a file `mite_web/instance/config.py` with the content indicated below.
 Set `Online` to `False`
 - Add the `.env` file with content indicated below
-- Build the docker image `docker-compose build`
+- Build the docker image `docker-compose build`.
+This will mount the `mite_web` dir for more convenient file editing (no need to rebuild every time).
 - Start the docker image with `docker-compose up`
 - Changes within the `mite_web` folder will be mirrored inside the docker image but require stopping and restarting the docker container (`gunicorn` does not support reloading on change with the current build)
 - Changes in the PostgreSQL DB will only be applied if old tables are dropped with `docker-compose down -v`